-Our contributors are speaking and consulting throughout our Southwest Regions.
-See our calendar of events for more information.
+Our contributors are speaking and consulting throughout our Southwest Regions, and beyond.

 Looking for someone to speak to your group about a variety of low-desert gardening subjects?
 Noelle is a popular speaker who regularly teaches classes at the Desert Botanical Garden and public libraries throughout the Phoenix metro area.
 Available topics including Butterfly and Hummingbird Gardening, Color Gardens, Creative Container Gardening, Fuss-Free Gardens, Shade Gardens, and Waterwise Desert Landscaping.
 Contact her at email@example.com for availability and rates.